Kunming: Solar energy

 In July 2008, Kunming began to implement a program to transform the city's solar energy industry into a US$8.8 billion industrial base in China by 2013.
 Kunming receives an annual average sunshine of more than 2,400 hours.
-Each 1 kW PV system has the potential to generate 1500 kilowatt-hours of electricity a year from solar energy.

 As of 2007, the Kunming Economic Committee listed about 130 solar energy enterprises in the city.
 Of these, 118 enterprises produce solar lamps and solar water heaters, with a combined total production value of about US$43.8 million, and 10 enterprises are engaged in solar photovoltaic cells manufacturing, with a total production value of about US$51.2 million.

 Suntech Power announced in December 2008 that it was jointly constructing a solar energy project with Yunnan Provincial Power Investment and other investors.
 The 1MW first-phase of the Shilin 66MW on-grid solar power station began generating power on 28 December 2009.
 The initial phase of the 66MW project was originally scheduled to start production in first half of 2010 while the 20MW second phase and 36 MW third phase were under construction.